Skip to main content

 Roles

-Every user has a role, and a user token (see more about tokens on this page) produced upon login contains all the roles a user has.
+A user token produced upon login contains all the roles a user has.

 funny-cats-newsletter-svc:pro